Reyka (TV series): Broadcast

 The series premiered on 25 July 2021 on M-Net.
 The series had an international release via BritBox.

 Reception

 Critical response

 The first episode of Reyka was shown at the 60th Monte-Carlo Television Festival and received rave reviews.

 South African reporter, Thinus Ferreira for News24, gave the series a rating of 3/5, comparing it to Prodigal Son and The Silence of the Lambs.
 He says the script by Rohan Dickson may likely be inspired by South African serial killer Thozamile Taki, known as the Sugarcane Killer.
-Thozamile was convicted with 19 life sentences on 19 January 2011 for the murders of 13 young women, 10 of which were murdered in the sugarcane fields around Umzinto in 2007.
+Thozamile was convicted with 19 life sentences on 19 January 2011 for the murders of 13 young women, 10 of whom were murdered in the sugarcane fields around Umzinto in 2007.
 He warns "some on-screen gruesomeness is par for the cause in a catch-the-killer crime drama.
 Reyka is possibly best watched with the lights on, and on bright, on a Sunday night".